Troubleshooting

 | Marketplace shows zero plugins | Registry URL unreachable, or registry returns malformed JSON | Check marketplace.registryUrl; visit the URL manually to validate |

-| Plugin shows "incompatible" | The plugin's required SDK is newer than the platform's | Upgrade the platform first; only then can you install / upgrade the plugin |
+| Plugin shows "incompatible" | The registry entry requires a newer MINT platform version | Upgrade the platform first; only then can you install / upgrade the plugin |

 Updates